facelessuser/coloraide/docs/src/markdown/color.md

 The `clone` method is an easy way to duplicate the current color object.

-Here we clone the `#!color green` object so we have two.
+Here we clone the `#!color green` object, giving us two.

 ```playground
 c1 = Color("green")